$65 off every order

 Clarendon Street, South Melbourne

-Trading hours: Various
+Trading hours: 9am-5pm

-Boxing Day Deals and Coupons
+Boxing Day deals and coupons

 How to find the best Boxing Day sales in Melbourne

-Boxing Day sales are not just a big day for shoppers, but for retailers as well.
-This is the biggest day of the year for them and as such they are all trying to say how they have the lowest prices, the best deals and the most products.
-The competition between retailers for Boxing Day sales creates a problem for shoppers, as they are inundated with discounts and sale sections.
+Boxing Day is not just a big day for shoppers, but for retailers as well.
+This is the biggest day of the year for them and, as such, they will get super competitive, trying to bring you the best deals and the biggest range of products.
+This competition can be overwhelming for shoppers as they are inundated with discounts and sale sections.

 Quick tips for Melbourne Boxing Day sales